typelevel/cats-collections/docs/src/main/tut/disjointsets.md

 ![](http://i.imgur.com/h8ddOkT.png)

-Whereas, in the next one, `C` is the parent of the `{A, B, C}` set which the single set in the DisjointSets structure.
+Whereas, in the next one, `C` is the parent of the `{A, B, C}` set which is the only set in the DisjointSets structure.

 ![](http://i.imgur.com/V71Z0eS.png)